Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 Think: Backpacker hostels, souvenir stalls, shopping malls and Aussie pubs.

-It’s busy, it’s social, and it’s certainly value-for-money – Kuta was Bali’s first neighbourhood to be hit by tourism, and so, it’s the least traditional of them all.
+It’s busy, it’s social, and it’s certainly value-for-money – Kuta was Bali’s first neighbourhood to be hit by tourism, and so, it’s arguably the least traditional of them all.
 But don’t wipe it off your radar just yet.
-If you’re looking for a budget holiday, or you’re bringing the kids and need plenty of activities to keep them occupied, then Kuta might just be right for you (it’s home to Bali’s famous Waterbom water park and the bustling Beachwalk Shopping Mall).
+If you’re looking for a budget holiday with the charm of big Balinese smiles, or you’re bringing the kids and need plenty of activities to keep them occupied, then Kuta might just be right for you (it’s home to Bali’s famous Waterbom water park and the bustling Beachwalk Shopping Mall).

 Over the years, Kuta has seen incredible development, with some fancy neighbours moving in to help jazz-up this once-tired ‘hood.
-You can stay at the five-star Sheraton Bali Kuta Resort for a prime beachfront address at brilliant prices (it’s great for families) or take things up a notch at The Anvaya Beach Resort with its designer digs right on the sands.
+You can stay at Aloft Bali Kuta for a prime address within Beachwalk (at a brilliant price too!) or take things up a notch at The Anvaya Beach Resort with its designer digs right on the sands.
 Or, go old-school with a family-friendly stay at Hard Rock Hotel.

 2. Slip and slide at Waterbom – Asia’s number one water park that boasts the biggest collection of slides for water babies of all ages!